ikding/pycon_2018/README.md

 * `functools.partial`
   * Returns a new partial object which behave like func called with args and kwargs
 * Context managers
-  * feature tags: Turn features of your applcation on and off easily.
+  * feature tags: Turn features of your application on and off easily.
 (A/B testing, rolling releases, etc)
   * example: freezegun
 * NamedTuple